Police ID accused serial stalker, rapist on the run in Philadelphia region

 The incidents happened between May 15 and May 18.
 Some of the victims were able to get away unharmed.
 During other incidents, police say the suspect preyed on his victims and sexually assaulted them before getting away.
 Most of the victims the suspect targeted worked at gentlemen's clubs in the city.

-On Friday night, Philadelphia police identified the suspect as 28-year-old Kevin Bennett who is from Indianapolis, Indiana.
+On Friday night, Philadelphia police identified the suspect as 28-year-old Kevin Bennett of Indianapolis, Indiana.

-On the 6100 block of Passyunk Avenue on May 15, police say a Sin City Cabaret Nightclub bartender was followed home to Media, Pennsylvania around 2:45 a.m. by a man in a silver Dodge Charger.
+On the 6100 block of Passyunk Avenue on May 15, police say a Sin City Cabaret Nightclub bartender was followed home to Media, Pennsylvania around 2:45 a.m. by the suspect driving a silver Dodge Charger.

 The victim's boyfriend was home at the time, and the suspect ultimately fled the scene.